 Running a business can be highly rewarding, both personally and financially, but it can also be hard work!
 Seeking advice from experts can help your finances run more smoothly and so allow you to focus on the day-to-day matters that contribute to making a profit.
 It doesn't matter if you've been in business for years or if you're just starting out and are exploring the idea of working for yourself.
 The fact is that businesses don't run themselves.
-You can't be an expert in everything, so it's a good idea to seek guidance from an experienced independent financial adviser (IFA), someone who can assist you with the financial matters that are the foundation of every successful business.
+You can't be an expert in everything, so it's a good idea to seek guidance from an experienced financial adviser, someone who can assist you with the financial matters that are the foundation of every successful business.

 Is your business covered for any adverse financial effects that might arise as a consequence of your death or the death or serious incapacity of a key member of staff, partner or shareholder?

 Business protection can be especially important to smaller businesses, who rely on key individuals to keep them running and to make a profit.